 Question What guidance can be given regarding the application of the Directive to component parts of pressure equipment such as flanges, dished ends and nozzles?
 Answer If these component parts are incorporated to an item of pressure equipment, the relevant requirements of the directive will apply.
 However, these component parts do not meet the definition of pressure equipment in Article 2 (1), therefore they shall not bear the CE mark.
 It is the responsibility of the pressure equipment manufacturer to ensure that the component parts enable the pressure equipment to meet the essential safety requirements of the directive.
-See also PED Guideline A-08 Reason See also I BB Galdeline II 00 Another evenue of a commonant part is a callet too Note Another example of a component part is a split tee.
+See also PED Guideline A-08 Reason Note Another example of a component part is a split tee.